austin020269/Credit_Risk_Analysis/README.md

 ![alt text](https://github.com/austin020269/Credit_Risk_Analysis/blob/main/Deli3_2.PNG)

 ### Deliverable 4: Written Report on the Credit Risk Analysis
 Whether a model can predict if a loan is high risk or not would be determined by the value of it's high risk recall rate.
 The higher the rate, the fewer high risk loans that are approved.
+Our top three performing models for this statistic are :
+1. Easy Ensamble Classifying (91%)
+2. SMOTEEN Sampling (76%)
+3. SMOTE Oversampling (70%)

-Additionally, another import feature of our models is it's accuracy which reflects it's dependability in refernce to the true or accepted value.
+Additionally, another import feature of our models is it's accuracy, reflecting it's dependability in refernce to the true or accepted value.
+The top three for this statistic are:
+1.
+2.
+3.